HaDock404/ai-game-snake/documentation/sqlite.md

 $ sudo docker cp <container_id_or_name>:/path/database.db /path/to/download
 ```

-To dowload the database from a distant computer, do the command below in the distant repository:
+To dowload the database from a distant computer, do the command below:
 ```bash
 $ scp username@192.x.x:/path/file.x .
 ```